 The third year programme exposes OCdts to a physical environment outside of their comfort zone in which they will develop self-confidence, self-efficacy, and leadership opportunities in a military skills and combatives environment.
 This is the aspect that RMC calls “education with a difference”.
 Skills covered include platoon/troop physical training, indoor climbing, waterborne training, and combative training.
 There are practical evaluations in each of the three areas of instruction.

 ATH4 Enhancement Activity

 The fourth year programme offers enhancement opportunities to the OCdts to provide more in-depth instruction on areas already taught in the PE program, introduce them to new skills that will enhance active living as individuals when they graduate , or provide them with certifications that they can use in the future either as a CAF member or for personal use.
-OCdts have a choice of courses which include canoeing, rock climbing, Rappel Master Course, advance strength and conditioning, swimming and life guarding, advanced combatives, racquet sports, yoga, and spinning leadership.
+OCdts have a choice of courses which include canoeing, rock climbing, advance strength and conditioning, swimming and life guarding, advanced combative, racquet sports, yoga, and spinning leadership.
 Evaluations in this course may include either a practical or written test.